BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day1/05_setup_zabbixserver.md

 # 05_setup_zabbixserver
 Zabbix is an open-source monitoring solution designed to monitor the performance and availability of various network services, servers, and other IT resources.
 The Zabbix Server is a crucial component of the Zabbix monitoring system.
-Here's an overview of the Zabbix Server

 ## Objectives
 - Setup Zabbix Server for monitoring metrics on your system.